-When I began developing the concept for this blog, I had this idea of a bunch of friends just hanging out in a sports bar talking about their favorite teams.
+When I began developing the concept for the Navy Sports Nation blog, I had this idea of a bunch of friends just hanging out in a sports bar talking about their favorite teams.
 Then I began to think about what it would take to create that kind of feel for this blog.
 It basically came down to three things.
-So lets take a look at them one at a time.
+I consider this my ultimate guide, so lets take a look at them one at a time.

-The third important thing that will give this blog the feel that I am going for is the sharing of information that gets people talking.
+The third important thing in my ultimate guide that will provide the feel that I am going for is the a unique story line or angle that gets people talking.
 And often times that means digging deep to find something interesting that they may not know.
 I am a curious person by nature, so that’s going to be pretty fun for me.
 And you will see that play out in some of the features that I plan to include.

 I spend a fair amount of time on the Navy Sports website.
 One of the cool features they do with the football team is something called “Meet the Mid.”
 But I haven’t seen anything resembling that with any of the other sports.
 So this blog will feature an athlete from one of the other sports on our “Athlete Spotlight” page.
 Now, I’m going to be straight with you.
 I’ll be putting this together through good old fashion research.
 One day, it would be cool to pick of the phone, call the Navy Sports Information Department to ask them to coordinate a phone interview.
 But I am not there yet.
 With your support and a little bit of luck, that day may not be too far off.

-Our Navy Sports Nation blog will also encourage engagement through our opinion polls.
+Our Navy Sports Nation blog will also encourage engagement through our comment section.It can be either on this blog page or on the group Facebook page.
 This will give you an opportunity to provide some feedback on the topic of the day.
 And of course, you will be able to comment on the blog posts also.
 We will also feature a “Did You Know?” segment.
 I’ve always found those to be fun as long as long as it is not information of the “Cliff Claven” variety.
 So if you guys ever see me heading in that direction, feel free to give me the high sign.

 When I would provide a breakdown of the Navy football games on our class Facebook page, I would often end with the phrase, “What do you guys think?”
 I want to have a similar approach here.
 If there is a particular Navy sport you want to hear more about, just let me know.
 I will be happy to look into it.
 Just hit me up with an email.
 Since this is basically the launch phase of the blog, it will be a work in progress.
 With time, you will see the other pages being built out.